 Day 2 Cape Town sightseeing including the SA Museum, Cape Castle and Kirstenbosch Botanical Garden.
 Enjoy afternoon tea at the Belmond Mount Nelson Hotel, an icon of Cape Town and nestled on a lush garden estate in the heart of the city.
 (B)

 Day 3 Full-day Cape Point excursion via the breath-taking Chapman’s Peak Drive including Hout Bay, Cape Point, the Good Hope Nature Reserve and Boulders Beach, to see the penguins.
 The tour ends at the V&A Waterfront with a sunset cruise and amazing views of Table Mountain.
 (B)

 Day 4 At the heart of the South African wine industry, Stellenbosch, visit the Village Museum.
 Continue to visit the Huguenot Memorial.
 Enjoy a wine tasting and cellar tour at Vergenoegd Low wine estate followed by a light lunch.
 (B, L)

 Day 5 Day at leisure or perhaps visit Robben Island, where Nelson Mandela spent 18 years in prison.
 (B)

 Day 6 Transfer to the airport for the return flight to London.
 (B)

 A 5-star hotel situated at the foot of Table Mountain and Lion’s Head in the centre of town and 5 minutes from the waterfront.
 Facilities include Sinatra’s restaurant, Paparazzi bar, pool, Cayenne spa and WiFi (free).
 Complimentary shuttle to the Victoria & Alfred Waterfront and to beach club facilities at Camps Bay.
-210 air-conditioned rooms with private facilities, safe and satellite TV.
+210 air-conditioned rooms with safe and satellite TV.

 per person in a twin/double room